Mtanaka77/Debian_v.s._AlmaLinux_OSs/README.md

 It then requires largy memory sizes like 10-20 GB !
 The AlmaLinux-9.3 showed strange errors at the packages of pairlist, which is corrected in AlmaLinux 9.6 by python-3.13.
-But, it still shows strange errors and stops at "pip3 install genice" (also in Nov.
+But, it still shows strange errors and stops at "pip3 install genice" (also Nov.
 2025).

-We have noted that Debian-12 has no difficulty in compiling "pip3 install genice" and also at "genice2".
+We have noted that Debian-13 has no difficulty in compiling "pip3 install genice" and also at "genice2" (Nov.
+2025).
 Before installing "genice", one should do:
 $ python3 -m venv path/to/venv,
 $ path/to/venv/bin/python (only to confirm),
 $ path/to/venv/bin/pip install numpy, etc., and